A selection from Artist Jian Wang's “The Pacific Series”

 ART EXHIBIT SPACE

-Exclusive Art Exhibit on Loan from Laguna Gallery of Contemporary Art
+Summer Art Exhibit Highlights Fifteen Historical Pieces on Loan from the Festival of Art Permanent Collection

 THE RITZ-CARLTON CLUB LOUNGE EXHIBIT